Abel Paz

 Abel Paz (August 12, 1921 – April 13, 2009) was a Spanish anarchist and historian who fought in the Spanish Civil War.
-He wrote multiple volumes on anarchist history, including a biography of Buenaventura Durruti, an influential anarchist during the war.
-He kept the anarchist tradition throughout his life, including a decade in Francoist Spain's jails and multiple decades in exile in France.
+He wrote multiple volumes on anarchist history, including Durruti in the Spanish Revolution, a biography of the influential anarchist Buenaventura Durruti.
+He kept the anarchist tradition throughout his life, including time in Francoist Spain's jails (1942-1947 and 1950-1952) and multiple decades in exile in France (1953-1978).

 Background

-Abel Paz was born Diego Camacho Escámez on August 12, 1921, in Almería, southeastern Andalusia, Spain.
+Abel Paz was born Diego Antonio Camacho Escámez on August 12, 1921, in Almería, southeastern Andalusia, Spain.
 When he was six years old, he moved in with his Barcelonan uncle, who was a member of the Confederación Nacional del Trabajo (CNT), a Spanish anarcho-syndicalist labor union.
 Before his teens, Paz had joined the libertarian Ferrerist school Escuela Natura in Barcelona's El Clot working class district.
 He moved back briefly to Almería, where his mother was, too, a CNT member and subscribed to the Libertarian Youth in 1935.

 Career

 Spanish Civil War

 By February 1936, Paz had returned to Barcelona just before the start of the Spanish Revolution and Civil War.
 He participated in the resistance after Francisco Franco's 1936 pronunciamento.
-He joined the CNT-FAI (allied with the Federación Anarquista Ibérica, founded as a group that fought the CNT-FAI's moderate policies, and fought for the working class and anarchists.
+He joined the CNT (allied with the Federación Anarquista Ibérica, founded as a group that fought the CNT moderate policies, and fought for the working class and anarchists).
 Following his 1937 arrest in a clash with Stalinists, he worked in a farm collective, wrote for the FAI's Tierra y Libertad periodical, and fought on the Catalan front.